florianrenner/BSB-LAN-Component-for-Home-Assistant/README.md

-# BSB Lan climate and sensor
+# BSB Lan sensor

 This custom component handles the communication to a BSB-Lan Module and create the entities for Home Assistant.
+I've extended the script created by liudger (https://github.com/liudger/BSB-LAN-Component-for-Home-Assistant) to control 2 parallel heating systems (4 heating circuits) Systems via LPB Bus.

 info for the BSB-LAN Module
 https://github.com/fredlcore/bsb_lan

 dicussion about this component https://community.home-assistant.io/t/bsb-lan-component/113501/1

 ### Installation